schnick3rs/wang-charz/README.md

 What are the next steps to implement

 ### Latest ✓
-* ✓ archetype.tech-priest: filter by augmentic and not by cybernetic
-* ✓ stats: add note for breacking the limit
-* ✓ ork clans break stats
-* ✓ ascension and influence
-* traits: Data is Currency: Characters with the Adeptus Mechanicus keyword may use Intellect in place of Fellowship when calculating Infl uence.
+* traits: Data is Currency: Characters with the Adeptus Mechanicus keyword may use Intellect in place of Fellowship when calculating Influence.
 * stats: more verbose archetype prerequisite notes
 * Ascension and Stat prerequisites
 * Stat packages for beginners
 * additional powers for eldar
-* hated keyword handling
+* hatred keyword handling
 * faith talent / resource handling
 * Assets
 * Languages